What Foods Attract Mice & Rats

 - To prevent mice from coming into your home all cr

-- If you spot mice in your home, one of the first steps you can do is setting up mousetraps.
+acks, openings and holes should be sealed properly. - If you spot mice in your home, one of the first steps you can do is setting up mousetraps.
 Using a mousetrap is a safe and efficient way because they will kill them instead of poisoning it.

 - Go through the house and remove clutter areas like piles of clothing or old cardboard boxes that could make it easy for mice to build a nest.